Building Better Bone Health

 Working hand-in-hand with Liz is RAMC’s family practice physician Dr. Mary Beth Shear who is a Certified Clinical Densitometrist, highly skilled in the field of bone densitometry.

-A third bone health resource at RAMC is Strong Woman, a 12-week exercise program that focuses on progressive weight training, flexibility and balance.
+A third bone health resource at RAMC is Strong Woman, a program that focuses on progressive weight training, flexibility and balance.

 Schedule an appointment with your primary care provider to discuss your bone health.